abberior news

 Dr. Gražvydas Lukinavičius, group leader at the Max Planck Institute for Biophysical Chemistry in Göttingen will show the influences of small changes at the ligands and organic fluorophores, leading to increased binding affinity and biocompatibility.

-Watch the recording of the webinar on September 15, 2021
+Watch the recording of the webinar from September 15, 2021

 Our course at the European Molecular Biology Laboratory (EMBL) taught users everything they need to know to use our STED and MINFLUX systems to the max.
 Distinguished external speakers together with abberior’s own application team gave a thorough understanding of the theory, and in practical courses and Q&As, we honed the skills required to take advantage of the most recent advances.